-So… how do you write an effective value proposition?
+So… how do you write an effective value prop?
 Five experts in the branding and content marketing space shared their perspectives on what it takes to master the unique value proposition statement.
-Learn from tried-and-tested themes and templates they have developed — and see value proposition examples that bring more context to these strategies.
+Learn from tried-and-tested themes and templates they have developed — and see examples that bring more context to these strategies.

 Value proposition examples: Extension of the core mission

 A value proposition — done right — is an extension of your core mission, which shouldn’t change.
 For more than 20 years, our mission at Kinesis has been ‘Transformation.’

 We help our clients transform their organizations, our employees to transform their careers, and our community to be a place of positive change.
 This one-word mission idea is the driving force in everything we do… think of it as our ‘why.’

 Most folks don’t get this right, or they lean on clichés and platitudes, like ‘Integrity’ or ‘Excellence.’
 However, once you get the mission right, then you can craft a meaningful value proposition that connects to your internal and external audiences — that’s your value proposition.